DES-Lab/AALpy/docs/README.md

 class DateSUL(SUL):
     """
-    An example implementation of a system under learning that can be used to learn the language of the date verifier.
+    An example implementation of a system under learning that can be used to learn the behavior of the date validator.
     """

     def __init__(self):
         super().__init__()
-        # DateVerifier is a black-box class used for date string verification
+        # DateValidator is a black-box class used for date string verification
-        # Dates are in the format %d/%m/%Y'
+        # The format of the dates is %d/%m/%Y'
         # Its method is_date_accepted returns True if date is accepted, False otherwise
         self.dv = DateValidator()
         self.string = ""